kinode-dao/kinode-book/src/apis/websocket_authentication.md

 # WebSocket API

-In Kinode OS, WebSocket co.osts are made with a Rust `warp` server in the core `http_server:distro:sys` process.
+In Kinode OS, WebSocket connects are made with a Rust `warp` server in the core `http_server:distro:sys` process.
-Each co.ostion is assigned a `channel_id` that can be bound to a given process using a `WsRegister` message.
+Each connection is assigned a `channel_id` that can be bound to a given process using a `WsRegister` message.
 The process receives the `channel_id` for pushing data into the WebSocket, and any subsequent messages from that client will be forwarded to the bound process.

 ## Opening a WebSocket Channel from a Client

-To open a WebSocket channel, co.ost to the main route on the node `/` and send a `WsRegister` message as either text or bytes.
+To open a WebSocket channel, connect to the main route on the node `/` and send a `WsRegister` message as either text or bytes.

-The simplest way to co.ost from a browser is to use the `@uqbar/client-encryptor-api` like so:
+The simplest way to connect from a browser is to use the `@uqbar/client-encryptor-api` like so:

 ```
 const api = new KinodeEncryptorApi({